je223sv/1DV610-lab-1/README.md

 ```

 #### playRockPaperScissors()
-Returns a `string` as either 'rock', 'paper' or 'scissors'.
+Returns rock, paper or scissors as a `string`.
 ```javascript
 import FakePerson from 'fake-person'